AdobeDocs/campaign.en/help/v8/dev/api/get-started-apis.md

 >[!CAUTION]
 >
->This documentation is intended for Adobe Campaign Standard customers migrating to Campaign v8.
->
 >Before performing API calls, please check the scale limitations corresponding to your license agreement.
 For more on this, refer to [this page](https://helpx.adobe.com/legal/product-descriptions/campaign-standard.html#ITInfrastructureResourcesbyActiveProfilesTiers).

 Campaign REST APIs are aimed at letting you **create integrations** for Adobe Campaign and **build your own ecosystem** by interfacing Adobe Campaign with the panel of technologies that you use.